Phase 1: Discovery Phase (October 2019 – January 2020)

 - Evaluating existing City policies.

-During Phase 2, we will bring together the community input, and the data and analysis gathered in Phase 1.
-We’ll use this to develop draft recommendations for new infrastructure projects, programs and policies so that Alameda’s walking and biking network is comfortable for people of all ages and abilities.
-During this phase, we want to hear from you about what you think of the proposed projects, programs, and policies, and how you think they should be prioritized.
+During Phase 2, we brought together the community input and data gathered in Phase 1, developed draft recommendations for new infrastructure projects, programs and policies so that Alameda’s walking and biking network is comfortable for people of all ages and abilities.
+In the summer of 2020, we gathered community feedback on these recommendations in an extensive public engagement process, even though we could not hold in-person gatherings due to the COVID-19 pandemic.